 Polyclonal antibodies.
 Hyperimmune goat serum was effective in a guinea pig model of EVD up to 72 hours post infection, with maximal efficacy at 24 hours post infection.
 The lack of adverse local or general reactions after hyperimmune goat serum was tested in 7 human volunteers and suggests a favorable safety profile (40).
 Hyperimmune equine serum was also found to protect baboons from EVD.
 Neutralization titers correlated with improved PEP effectiveness, as the preparation with the highest virus neutralization assay titers provided >80% survival when given within the first hour following infection (as compared with only 6% survival in baboons given a preparation with 4 fold lower titer) (40, 41).
-Efficacy decreased to 29% protected when given 2 hours after infection, even in high VNA titer preparations.
-None of the surviving baboons developed viremia, suggesting that the mechanism of protection of passive immunotherapy was most likely the neutralization of virus although other antibody-mediated actions might be contributory.
+Efficacy decreased to 29% protection when given 2 hours after infection, even in high neutralisation titer preparations.
+None of the surviving baboons developed viremia, suggesting that the mechanism of protection of passive immunotherapy was most likely the neutralization of virus, although other antibody-mediated actions might be contributory.
 The same equine preparation was tested by USAMRIID in mice, guinea pigs, and cynomologus macaques.
-Although guinea pigs were completely protected when treated with hyperimmune globulin (1.0 mg/kg) at the same time as infection (104 pfu GP-adapted Ebola) only 5/20 mice survived.
-None of the NHPs treated with equine hyperimmune immunoglobulin the same day as the inoculation survived although they displayed a delayed onset of viremia and clinical signs compared with controls (42) (43).
-In addition to a different NHP model (cynomologus macaques vs baboons), the difference in efficacy between the two studies may have to do with a difference in inoculum (10-30 LD50 used in baboons vs. 1,000 pfu in cynomolgus macaques at USAMRIID).
+Although guinea pigs were completely protected when treated with hyperimmune globulin at the same time as infection, only 5/20 mice survived.
+None of the NHPs treated with equine hyperimmune immunoglobulin the same day as the inoculation survived, although they displayed a delayed onset of viremia and clinical signs compared with controls (42) (43).
+In addition to a different NHP model (cynomologus macaques vs baboons), the difference in efficacy between the two studies may have to do with a difference in viral inoculum, highlighting the difficulties of developing animal models that closely reflect human disease..

-Convalescent blood products, including whole blood and plasma from EVD survivors have been administered to infected patients in Africa and in infected HCPs repatriated to the United States and Europe with unclear benefit (38, 44-50).
-The efficacy of convalescent plasma as a treatment in EVD was evaluated in Three separate studies in Liberia, Guinea, and Sierra Leone from the current Ebola epidemic evaluated efficacy and preliminary results from the nonrandomized and non-controlled Ebola Treatment Trial suggested that transfusion of 500ml of convalescent plasma with unknown levels of antibodies was not associated with a significant improvement in survival(51).
+Convalescent blood products, including whole blood and plasma from EVD survivors have been administered to infected patients in Africa and in infected HCPs repatriated to the United States and Europe, with unclear benefit (38, 44-50).
+The efficacy of convalescent plasma as a treatment in EVD was evaluated in three separate studies in Liberia, Guinea, and Sierra Leone during the current Ebola epidemic.
+Preliminary results from one nonrandomized and non-controlled trial suggest that transfusion of 500ml of convalescent plasma with unknown levels of antibodies was not associated with a significant improvement in survival(51).
 Results from the other trials are expected soon.
 In at least one patient, the use of convalescent plasma was associated with acute respiratory distress syndrome that was attributed to transfusion acute lung injury (TRALI) that resolved with supportive care (52).
-The complications of different PEP or treatment interventions need to be considered in light of the risk of infection of the exposed individual as well as the potential of benefit of the intervention.
+Convalescent plasma has not been used for PEP and the potential adverse effects of different PEP interventions need to be considered in light of the risk of infection of the exposed individual as well as the potential of benefit of the intervention.

 Monoclonal antibodies.
 Monoclonal antibodies have demonstrated promise as PEP in animal models and have been used in uncontrolled treatment of HCPs exposed during the West Africa epidemic (53-56).
 Although the neutralizing monoclonal antibody KZ52 completely protected guinea pigs when given 1 hour after infection it failed to reduce mortality in NHPs (57, 58).
 MB-003, a cocktail of 2 neutralizing mouse/human chimeric monoclonal antibodies (mAbs) (c13C6 and c6D8) and one non-neutralizing mAb (h13F6), generated in mice against Ebola-Mayinga, provided 67% (4/6) protection when given 24 or 48 hours after EBOV-Kikwit challenge in rhesus macaques (59).